LiJiahao-Alex/www24-rebuttal/reviewer2.md

 ## 6.1 Definition

+The semantics in our paper is the desire for web information to be not only human readable, but also machine understandable.
+Extracting semantic information from data facilitates more advanced information interaction, intelligent search, automated tasks, and knowledge discovery.

 ## 6.2 Difference between semantics and labels
 Semantic and traditional labels are different in the way of formation process, fine granularity and data entity.
 Here are the details: